Snickerdoodles recipe

 Snickerdoodle cookies are popular in North America

-While Snickerdoodle cookies are popular in America, they are barely known in the rest of the world.
-People argue about where the name comes from.
+While snickerdoodle cookies are popular in America, they are hardly known in the rest of the world.
+There is debate about where the name comes from.
 Some say it comes from the German word for snail noodle, a Palatinate specialty.
-Others say it goes back to a tradition in New England where cookies were often given strange names.
-The Oxford English Dictionary says the name is made up of the word "Snicker", which means "giggle", and the word "Doodle", which is a German loan word for a "simple fool".
-You can choose the most beautiful version.
+Others say it instead goes back to a tradition in New England, where cookies were often given whimsical names.
+The Oxford English Dictionary says that the name is made up of the word “Snicker”, which means something like “giggle”, and the word “Doodle”, which is a German loanword for a “simple fool”.
+You can therefore choose the most beautiful version.

-I also find it exciting that the aroma of the snickerdoodles has found its way into other recipes.
-Dunkin Donuts has the Snickerdoodle Cookie Latte at Christmas time.
-Nestlé has launched a coffee cream with a Snickerdoodle flavor on the American market.
-There are also ice creams that taste like the Christmas cookies.
+I also find it exciting that the flavor of the snickerdoodles has now found its way into other recipes.
+Dunkin Donuts offers the Snickerdoodle Cookie Latte at Christmas time.
+Nestlé has brought a snickerdoodle flavored coffee cream to the American market.
+There are also ice creams that taste like Christmas cookies.

 Bake snickerdoodles